COVID took many in the prime of life, leaving families to pick up the pieces

 One of her sisters-in-law had just arrived when the doctor called back with the news: James had died, leaving Christina, who was 36 at the time, to raise their nine children on her own.
 "Me and my husband really worked like a team," she says.
 "My teammate's not here to help me, so I'm really feeling a single mom vibe, just trying to get accustomed to this."

 With his death at age 37, James Summers, who was Black, became part of a devastating demographic fact of this pandemic: In the U.S., people of color on average have had younger ages of death from COVID than whites – and lower-income communities have been hardest hit.
-The age-adjusted death rates in younger people are about twice as high among Black and Latino communities compared to whites and Asians.
+The age-adjusted COVID death rates are about twice as high among Black and Latino communities compared to whites and Asians, and that reflects the fact that these populations are dying at younger ages, researchers say.
 It's even worse for Native Americans, Native Hawaiians and Pacific Islanders, although there's less data available for those populations.

 While the gap between whites and people of color narrowed in 2021, that is largely due to the fact that more middle-aged white people died in 2021, rather than things getting dramatically better for Blacks and Latinos, according to a preprint study from researchers at Princeton University and University of Southern California.